kienle371999/article-system/README.md

 # The simple APIs interact with a public news API for fetching articles

 The system is a collection of simple APIs that interact with a public news API for fetching articles.
 The system includes a cache in the API service to reduce the need for redundant API requests to fetch the same data repeatedly.
+The system generates a API Document using Swagger.
 This system is implemented by NestJS.

 ## Installation
 ```console